 “It’s about the right balance between power and weight, so you have a car that’s quick enough for acceleration, but agile enough and with an additional edge.”

 BMW is being careful to ensure the M2 doesn’t step on the M4’s toes, too, hence the more aggressive character, while it’s clearly considering offering only a manual gearbox.
 “You don’t want to drag people down from an M3 or an M4.
 That wouldn’t be sensible,” Priest told us.
 “If you remember the 1 Series M Coupe, there’s always a bit of overlap, but we offered the manual gearbox only – that was one of the main differences.”

 A host of race-inspired chassis upgrades should transform the M2 into a purer, faster driving machine, on both road and track.
 Significantly stiffer fixed-rate dampers will replace the adaptive dampers from the M235i, saving weight and tightening up body control.

-According to Priest there “tends to be a year delay between the base model and the M car”, which lead us to expect a Detroit Motor Show debut in January.
-That didn't materialise, so we are more likely to see it at the Frankfurt Motor Show in October.
+According to Priest, there “tends to be a year delay between the base model and the M car”, which led us to expect a Detroit Motor Show debut in January.
+That didn't materialise, so we are more likely to see the M2 at the Frankfurt Motor Show in October.
 Prices should start from around £45,000.